CS621/Agent-Casuality/README.md

 Causal debugging for branching multi-agent systems.

-Agent-Casuality records agent activity as a causal event graph, reopens that graph from a separate process, and explains failures using structural slices, decision contracts, counterfactual replay, and interaction attribution.
-The project is currently a Python library and CLI; there is no web frontend.
+Agent-Casuality is a causal debugging and observability substrate for branching and merging multi-agent LLM systems.
+It records agent activity as a causal event graph, persists and reconstructs execution state, and explains decisions through structural slices, decision contracts, and causal dependency analysis.

 ## Quick start